shin5ok/aspu/README.md

 ```
   $ perl -c ./aspu
 ```
-  If you got a message "Syntax OK", everything would be working !
+  You saw a message "Syntax OK", everything would be working !

 ## Configure